isblab/stridr/README.md

 ![Main_fig]()

-## Publication and Data
+## Publication and Website
-* Shreyas Arvindekar, Aditi S Pathak, Kartik Majila, Shruthi Viswanath, __Optimizing representations for integrative structural modeling using Bayesian model selection__, _Bioinformatics_, 40(3),  btae106, 2024, at [DOI](https://doi.org/10.1093/bioinformatics/btae106).
+Kartik Majila, Shruthi Viswanath, __StrIDR: a database of intrinsically disordered regions of proteins with experimentally resolved structures.__, at DOI: []().

-* Data is deposited in [Zenodo](https://www.doi.org/10.5281/zenodo.10360718)
+StrIDR webserver: xxxx

 ## Dependencies:
 * See `requirements.txt` for Python dependencies